 If diagnosed early, women have an 80 percent chance of being alive and well five years later.
 Problem is…there is no early detection test!

 An accidental diagnosis: Deborah’s ovarian cancer diagnosis

-This was exactly the case for Deborah Robertson.
-The mother of two was diagnosed with stage 1 ovarian cancer after feeling ‘off’ for months.
+Deborah Robertson, a mum-of-two, was diagnosed with stage 1 ovarian cancer after feeling ‘off’ for months.

-After fainting in the shower, Deborah decided to make an appointment with her GP.
-“I had really heavy periods at the time and was thinking [that] if I could cure the heavy periods, all would be good in the world.”
+After fainting in the shower, Deborah made an appointment with her GP.
+“I was having really heavy periods at the time and was thinking [that] if I could cure the heavy periods, all would be good in the world.”
 Deborah’s GP sent her for an internal scan to check things out.
-This was when the tumour on her ovary was discovered, almost by accident.
+It was discovered she had a tumour on her ovary.

 “It was the most traumatic phone call of my life.”

-Two doctors came in to look at Deborah’s scan and told her to book in with her GP the next day.
-It was then she started to suspect something more than heavy periods was the issue.
+Two doctors looked at Deborah’s scan and told her to book in with her GP the next day.
+She immediately suspected that something more than heavy periods was the issue.

 The facts on ovarian cancer

 “Currently there is no test to detect ovarian cancer in the early stages,” explains Professor McNally.
-“By the time the symptoms develop, even mild symptoms, the cancer can have spread.”
+“By the time the symptoms develop, even mild symptoms, the cancer may have spread.”